garden-io/garden/docs/overview/use-cases/shift-testing-left.md

 - [Set up your remote cluster](../../garden-for/kubernetes/remote-kubernetes.md)
 - [Add actions](../../garden-for/kubernetes/README.md) to build and deploy your project

-{% hint style="info" %}
-Join our [Discord community](https://go.garden.io/discord) 🌸 for access to Garden's dedicated Community Engineers and our AI chatbot 🤖  trained on our docs.
-{% endhint %}

 ## Further Reading

 - [What is Garden](../../overview/what-is-garden.md)